clawpack/adjoint/paper2_examples/README.md

 by Brisa N. Davis and Randall J. LeVeque

-This version goes with the preprint version available at https://arxiv.org/abs/1810.00927
+This version goes (in github branch `paper2v1`) goes with the preprint version available at https://arxiv.org/abs/1810.00927

 This paper has since been revised.
 Check out the `paper2v2` branch for the version of the code that accompanies that paper, which has been updated to Clawpack v5.6.1 and in which one example has been dropped.